Intellectual property rights, be they patents, trade marks, copyright, designs, know-how or other IP rights, are the crown jewels for many businesses.

 In other recent work we assisted a start-up looking to tidy up its IP ownership arrangements by drafting an assignment and licence-back of patents, design rights and trade marks.
 Our US corporate clients with affiliates in the UK and elsewhere in Europe regularly call upon us to draft multi-party agreements to assign patent rights from European inventors, via their employer companies, to the desired patent applicant, particularly for use in global recordal projects.

-Whether we are working for one of the world’s largest companies or an inventor looking to commercialise his or her first invention, we apply the same rigorous approach.
+Whether we are working for one of the world’s largest companies or an inventor looking to commercialise their first invention, we apply the same rigorous approach.
 Our focussed team of IP transactions lawyers works with clients to understand both the IP rights in question and the commercial drivers for each deal.

 Where necessary, we work side-by-side with our patent or trade mark attorney colleagues for specialist input and we’re also able to call upon a network of trusted foreign lawyers where advice on local issues is required.
 This combination of skills and resources enables a responsive and one-stop solution for all IP licensing and assignment requirements.